nkymark/nkymark.github.io/_pages/people.md

 ## Team Members ##
 * Dr Mark Ng
 Lecturer in Mechatronics Engineering and Control
-Leader of the Mechatronics and Industrie 4.0 Laboratory
+Leader of the Control Engineering and Industrie 4.0 Laboratory

 * Dr Pardis Biglarbeigi
 Lecturer in Engineering and Data Analytics Scientist